OBiLab/VarCall2015/Projects/01-Project-01_sum.md

 Note that the output file names have '2' in them.
 This indicates the number of populations (K) that was assumed for the analysis.

 Beside these two files the other important information is in  the standard out and the standard error.
 If you run ADMIXTURE interactively  you will have the content of these files displayed on the terminal, however it is really unlikely that you will run the analyses interactively.
+As usual you might want to use screen.

-Therefore,  when using a PBS script make sure to give reasonable names to the standard out (e.g. .K.log) and the standard error.
+If you are using a PBS script make sure to give reasonable names to the standard out (e.g. .K.log) and the standard error.
 For instance:

 ```
 #!/bin/bash